Kailash Kher: Music for social causes

-In 2011, Kher composed a song called “Ambar Tak Yehi Naad Goonjega” for the anti-corruption movement led by Anna Hazare, popularly known as the “India Against Corruption Movement”.
+In 2011, Kher composed a song called "Ambar Tak Yehi Naad Goonjega" for the anti-corruption movement led by Anna Hazare, popularly known as the "India Against Corruption Movement."
 Kher did not charge a professional fee for singing the song.

-Kher was featured in the Clean India Mission theme song “Swachh Bharat ka Irada Kar Liya Hum Ne,” written by Prasoon Joshi.
-To promote the Clean India Mission, he visited several places in the prime minister’s parliamentary constituency.
+Kher was featured in the Clean India Mission theme song "Swachh Bharat ka Irada Kar Liya Hum Ne," written by Prasoon Joshi.
+To promote the Clean India Mission, he visited several places in the prime minister's parliamentary constituency.

 Kher appeared in a viral video campaign titled #KyaKisikoPadiHai with Jose Covaco as part of the Swachh Bharat Mission.
 The campaign was directed by Harnish Ambaliya.

-Kher was invited by the prime minister to accompany him on his first US tour, and performed at the SAP Center community reception in San Jose, California, on 27 September 2015.
+Kher was one of the performers at the community reception held at the SAP Center in San Jose, California, on 27 September 2015.
+The reception was part of the Prime Minister's initial US tour.

-In 2019, Kher sang a song titled “Bol Re Dilli Bol,” based on contemporary political events in Delhi; it forms part of the seven‑episode web series “Transparency: Pardarshita.”
+In 2019, Kher sang a song titled "Bol Re Dilli Bol," based on contemporary political events in Delhi; it forms part of the seven‑episode web series "Transparency: Pardarshita", directed by Dr. Munish Kumar Raizada.

-Dispute
+Sexual harassment allegations

-In 2018, Kher was accused of inappropriate behaviour and harassment by some women during the Me Too movement (India).
-Kher denied the allegations stating that "Accusing without a formal complaint isn't authentic".
-However, he issued a public apology for any unintentional behaviour that may have made the complainants uncomfortable.
+In 2018, Kher was accused of inappropriate behaviour and harassment by multiple women during the MeToo movement in India.
+Kher initially denied the claims, stating that allegations without formal complaints lack authenticity.
+However, he later issued a public apology for any unintentional behaviour that may have made the complainants uncomfortable.

+Personal life

+Kher married Sheetal Bhan in February 2009, and they have a son.